“To overcome, through education, the devastating effects of HIV/AIDS upon the widows and orphans of sub-Saharan regions of Africa.”

 Bill Crawford, President

 As with any Non-Profit, we rely on your contributions to keep our programs funded.
-We are proud to say that less than 5% of what we receive is used for operating expenses.
+We have no paid staff, therefore are proud to say that we try to use 100% of what we receive to help the students you have been introduced to here.
 We pledge to do our utmost to maintain that record.

-This Holiday Season, please remember us in your charitable giving...
+This year, please remember us in your charitable giving...

 For further information about our work, you may email us at: